RealSrsBusiness/RS2SharpEmulator/README.md

 # ServerEmulator

 A revision 317 server emulator written in C#.
+WIP